babelouest/ulfius/API.md

 You can fill the maps in the `_u_request` structure with parameters, they will be used to build the request.
 Note that if you fill `_u_request.map_post_body` with parameters, the content-type `application/x-www-form-urlencoded` will be use to encode the data.

 The response parameters is stored into the `_u_response` structure.
 If you specify NULL for the response structure, the http call will still be made but no response details will be returned.
-If you use `ulfius_send_http_request`, the response body will be stored in the parameter `response->*body*`, if you use `ulfius_send_http_streaming_request`, the response body will be available in the `write_body_function` specified in the call.
-The `ulfius_send_http_streaming_request` can be used for streaming data or large response.
+If you use `ulfius_send_http_request`, the response body will be stored in the parameter `response->*body*`.

+If you use `ulfius_send_http_streaming_request`, the response body will be available in the `write_body_function` specified in the call.
+The `ulfius_send_http_streaming_request` can be used for streaming data or large response, or if you need to receive a chenked response from the server.

 Return value is `U_OK` on success.